oils-for-unix/oils/doc/word-language.md

 Examples:

-- All subsitutions: var, command, arith
+- All substitutions: var, command, arith
   - TODO: Do we have `$[a[x+1]]` as an expression substitution?
   - Or `$[ /pat+ /]`?
   - I don't think so.